redpandatronicsuk/arty-charty/README.md

 #### ArtySparkyPie
 ![ArtySparkyPie](https://github.com/redpandatronicsuk/arty-charty-demo/raw/master/stuff/sparky-pie.png)

+## Contributing
+If you find bugs or have any suggestions, please open an issue.
+Pull requests are also welcome.
+All charts are rendered as SVG paths, have a look at this [CodePen](http://codepen.io/dobe/pen/JKLqaq) if you want to get more familiar with SVG paths and how we use them to generate charts.

 ### TO-DO:
 - Better documentation
 - Add more parameters: [markerRadius, selectedMarkerRadii, markerColor, selectedMarkerColors, yAxis stuff, xAxis, animation stuff] and imporve parameter names
-- More chart types [bubble, area-range, bar-range, scatter, line-step, stacked-columns, candlestick]
+- More chart types [area-range, bar-range, line-step, stacked-columns, candlestick]
 - Nicer animations for adding/removing data points from the chart
 - Editable/draggable points with onValueChange callback function